Syllabus for Sustainability and Development in Latin America: Past, Present, Future

 - Revised by: The Faculty Board of Science and Technology

 - Applies from: Autumn 2022

 On completion of the course, the student should be able to:

-give an account of, and critically analyze countries and actors work for sustainable development in Latin America from a historic and contemporary perspective
+- give an account of, and critically analyse countries and actors work for sustainable development in Latin America from a historic and contemporary perspective

 The course covers and discusses themes and topics regarding sustainability, sustainable development, environment and development, power and justice in Latin America.
 Through a series of course sessions the course inks a historical background, critical analysis and understanding with a general overview and discussion of how different countries and actors work with sustainable development today.
 This is set in relation to a wide range of challenges regarding use of natural resouces, economy, politics, international cooperation, distribution of resouces, social conflicts, identity, culture and poverty.
 The course combines traditional subject matters such as history, history of thought, sociology, anthropology, political science and development studies with interdiciplinary researh areas, theories and concepts such as the global sustainability goals, political ecology, environmental justice, gender studies, historical ecology, environmental history and action research.
 Based on the historical understanding, as well as an understanding of present day Latin America, different sustainability and future visions that may contrubute to more sustainable communities and societies (local through international level) are presented and discussed.
 The projects students work with during the course highlights a specific and well defined issue or specific case within the topics covered in the course.

 The teaching consists of lectures, seminars and workshops.
 The lectures are given by guest lecturers from various academic disciplines and relevant areas of society.
 Ample opportunities are provided for active student participation and critical reflection.
 Participation in seminars and workshops is compulsory.
 Non-compulsory study visits or equivalent may occur.